St Kitts calls in Regional Security System to help with crime

-Plagued by crime, the Government of St. Kitts and Nevis yesterday announced the deployment of forces from the Barbados-based Regional Security System (RSS).
+Plagued by crime, the Government of St. Kitts and Nevis on Saturday announced the deployment of forces from the Barbados-based Regional Security System (RSS).

-In a national address yesterday, the St Kitts Government Information Service (GIS) said that Prime Minister Dr Timothy Harris underscored his government’s position in leaving no stone unturned when it comes to the criminal elements that “threaten to derail the country’s advancement, human development and economic progress, a country that is leading the region in its fiscal performance and stability”.

 The release added that St. Kitts is a member of the RSS and financially contributes to support the functioning of this important regional security mechanism.